FAQ for School Year 2021-2022

 1. Is my child eligible to attend the VPK Program during the 21-22 school year?

 Any child who reaches the age of 4 on or before September 1 and lives in the State of Florida is eligible for VPK.
 NOTE: A new law took effect on July 1, 2016 extending VPK eligibility for 4 year-olds with birthdays from February 2 through September 1 in a calendar year.
 Parents can enroll their child in the state’s free, voluntary prekindergarten (VPK) education program that year or wait until the following year when their child is 5.
 If a parent opts to delay VPK to the next year, they understand that their child will not attend the 2020-2021 school year.
 Their child will attend VPK in 2021-2022.
 Students are only eligible to participate in one program year of VPK.
 Please call Jackie Atkinson, PreK Resource Teacher or Molly Mancuso, VPK Fiscal Assistant, should you have any questions on your student's eligibility to delay VPK to the 2021-2022 school year.
 Once your child has started the VPK program, you are no longer eligible to delay your child’s enrollment to the following year.

 2. How do I apply for VPK at a Lake County Public School?

-Lake County Public Schools VPK on-line registration is taking place right now.
+Lake County Public Schools VPK on-line registration will begin on Monday, March 22 at 9am.
 Applications will not be accepted in person, they must be completed using the on-line tool.
-Check the “Participating School List” (located on the Registration Process tab) provided on this website for available sites.
+Check the “Participating School List” provided on this website for available sites.
 It is highly recommended that you live within the school zone to which you apply.

 3. Do I need to complete a school choice application for VPK if I am out of zone?